-The Chao Pinhole Gun Rejuvenation Technique requires no cutting, no sutures, and virtually no downtime.
+The Chao Pinhole Gum Rejuvenation Technique™ requires no cutting, no sutures, and virtually no downtime.
 “This is a revolutionary alternative to gum grafting,” says Dr. Skuben.

-(Costa Mesa) - The Chao Pinhole Gum Rejuvenation Technique™, is a new minimally invasive option for treating receding gums without the pain and recovery time required with gum grafting surgery.
+The Chao Pinhole Gum Rejuvenation Technique is a new, minimally invasive option for treating receding gums without the pain and recovery time required for gum grafting surgery.
 Dr. Skuben is among the first group of dentists and periodontists to be trained in the new technique, invented and patented by Los Angeles dentist Dr. John Chao.

 Receding gums can make anyone look older, cause tooth sensitivity, and may lead to tooth loss.
 Gum recession can be caused by excessive tooth brushing, gum disease, or the normal aging process.
 “Many people are unaware of the condition until their teeth become sensitive to cold temperatures because of root exposure.
 Others may be concerned by the unsightly appearance of their receding gums,” says Dr. Skuben.

 “The standard treatment for receding gums is gum grafting surgery, a painful and invasive procedure in which a section of gum tissue must be cut out of the palate, then sewn on to the affected area,” says Dr. Skuben.
 “Because of the pain and recovery time, dentists can usually treat only one or two teeth at a time, then wait for the patient to heal before treating additional teeth.
 For a patient with several recessions, the treatment process could take months or even years.”

-The Chao Pinhole Gum Rejuvenation takes just a few minutes per tooth and most importantly, multiple teeth may be treated at the same time, allowing patients to have healthy, normal-looking gums with a minimum of inconvenience.
+The Chao Pinhole Gum Rejuvenation takes just a few minutes per tooth, and most importantly, multiple teeth may be treated at the same time, allowing patients to have healthy, normal-looking gums with a minimum of inconvenience.

-The Chao Pinhole Gum Rejuvenation treatment process:
+The Chao Pinhole Gum Rejuvenation treatment process

-The area of gum recession is numbed with a local anesthetic and depending on the number of recessions to be treated, one or two small entry points about the size of the tip of a ballpoint pen are made in the gum area near the tooth or teeth to be treated.
+The area of gum recession is numbed with a local anesthetic and, depending on the number of recessions to be treated, one or two small entry points about the size of the tip of a ballpoint pen are made in the gum area near the tooth or teeth to be treated.

 A small dental instrument designed by Dr. Chao is inserted into the entry point to loosen the gum tissues and move them back into a normal, healthy position.
 Then tiny collagen strips are placed through the entry point under the gums.
 The collagen helps to keep the gums in place during the healing process.

-A 33-month study of 43 patients with 121 gum recessions using the Pinhole Surgical Technique was published in the October 2012, issue of the International Journal of Periodontics and Restorative Dentistry.
-The results of this study were as successful as traditional gum grafting procedures which require cutting and sutures, while patients who underwent the Pinhole Surgical Technique reported virtually no pain, no bleeding, and high satisfaction with a rapid transformation of the defective gum line.
+A 33-month study of 43 patients with 121 gum recessions using the Pinhole Surgical Technique was published in the October 2012 issue of the International Journal of Periodontics and Restorative Dentistry.
+The results of this study were as successful as traditional gum grafting procedures, which require cutting and sutures, while patients who underwent the Pinhole Surgical Technique reported virtually no pain, no bleeding, and high satisfaction with a rapid transformation of the defective gum line.
 (Int J Periodontics Restorative Dent 2012; 32: 521-531.)